-Christopher Grygo is the foundation’s director of talent development, working across the organization to create programs that enhance the foundation’s culture and meet staff’s learning and professional development needs.
+Christopher Grygo is the foundation’s global director for People and Organizational Development, working across the organization to create programs that enhance the foundation’s culture and meet staff’s learning and professional development needs.

 Before joining Ford in 2015, Chris worked at the Rockefeller Foundation, where he created global training and development programs in areas including management skills, time management, conflict resolution, and grant making.
 He worked on the design and delivery of sessions to address specific strategic learning needs and worked with staff to develop individual professional development plans.
 Chris also facilitated team retreats to promote collective excellence throughout the foundation.